-This is the latest watch in the Jochen Benzinger collection and marries the best features of hand engraved skeleton watches with those with traditional silver frosted dials.
+The Jochen Benzinger Zeitfenster marries the best features of hand engraved skeleton watches with those of traditional silver frosted dials.

 The sterling silver dial features Roman numerals painted on a frosted ring.
 Next, the dial is "cut out" to reveal the hand-skeletonized movement and decorated ground plate with prominent open hour wheel.